Elopement Photography Gear

 What gear advice do you have for someone who’s starting out?

 Photography gear is important, but it’s definitely not everything.
 High-end gear for someone who’s starting out can be overrated.
-You really don’t need a million megapixels, or 30 frames per second burst mode to tell stories.
+You really don’t need a million megapixels or 30 frames per second burst mode to tell stories (unless you’re a GIF photographer).
 Think about it this way: Billboards existed way back before cameras were even 10 megapixels, and incredible photographs have been captured for hundreds of years.
-So unless you are wanting to go into printing your work on a large scale, then that would be something you’d need to consider, otherwise, get yourself something that will work for you and your work.
+So, unless you want to go into large-scale printing of your work, that's something you’d need to consider; otherwise, get yourself something that will work for you and for what you’re photographing.
 Always remember that clients don’t really care about what camera brand you have, as long as you can deliver what you promise (and know you can), then you should be set!

 Practicing and understanding photography is way more important than buying the camera or the gear that the industry tells you you need.
 ALL cameras have the same basic fundamentals on how they work.
 Even if you pick up a mid-range camera that can capture RAW photos, it’ll help you understand the basic photography rules, learn the settings, practice using and understanding light, find your own shooting process, dig deeper into what you enjoy photographing, find a purpose, and go create art.

-As I mentioned above, 1 body and 2 lenses are all you need to get solid natural light photos, but if you’re considering this as a career path, then I would advise you to have backup gear for anything that you’re hired to shoot (paid gigs).
-If you can’t afford gear right away then rent some.
+As I mentioned above, 1 body and 2 lenses are all you need to get solid natural-light photos, but if you’re considering this as a career path, I would advise having backup gear for any paid gigs you’re hired to shoot (with real clients).
+If you can’t afford gear right away, then rent some.
 Many local camera stores have a rental department, or you can simply rent photography gear online at places like BorrowLenses.com.
-Renting gear is a great way to test gear before investing in buying anything.
+Renting gear is a great way to test it before investing in a purchase.
+Alternatively, if you know someone with gear you’re eyeing, asking them to try it out or get their opinion could be an amazing way to see and understand whether the camera you want will achieve your goal.

 For more, check out the top 10 photography business tools that help me run an efficient photography business.